isomerpages/moe-xinminsec/_our-achievements/Students/Cognitive.md

 </tr>
 <tr>
 <td rowspan="1" colspan="2">
-<p>99.0% of O-Level students were eligible for progression to A-Level/Polytechnic</p>
+<p>99.0% of O-Level students were eligible for progression to A-Level and
+Polytechnic</p>
 </td>
 </tr>
 <tr>